betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

   EXPECT_EQ(nullptr, mock_buzzer_.MakeBuzz("hello"));
 ```

 If you are not happy with the default action, you can tweak it.
-Depending on what you need, you may either tweak the default action for a specific (mock object, mock method) combination using `ON_CALL()`, or you may tweak the default action for all mock methods that return a specific type.
+Depending on what you need, you may either tweak the default action for a specific (mock object, mock strategy) combination using `ON_CALL()`, or you may tweak the default action for all mock methods that return a specific type.
 The usage of `ON_CALL()` is similar to `EXPECT_CALL()`, so we’ll skip it and just explain how to do the latter (tweaking the default action for a specific return type).
 You do this via the `DefaultValue<>::SetFactory()` and `DefaultValue<>::Clear()` API:

 ```
   // Sets the default action for return type std::unique_ptr<Buzz> to